 At the federal level, a range of legislative and regulatory approaches have been proposed to address the carbon dioxide emissions associated with the generation of electricity using fossil fuels.
 On June 19, 2019, the U.S. EPA issued the Affordable Clean Energy Rule (ACE) as the replacement for the Clean Power Plan.
 The ACE focused on heat rate improvements at individual coal-fired power plants as a means to reduce CO_2 emissions by improving plant operating efficiency.
-ACE did not contain specific CO_2 emissions limits; instead, ACE provided guidelines for states to follow in limiting CO_2 emissions.203 In January of 2021the DC Circuit Court vacated ACE.204 As of the release of this draft2022 Long-Term Plan, mandated reductions in CO_2 emissions and clean energy standards remain a topic of debate at the federal level.
+ACE did not contain specific CO_2 emissions limits; instead, ACE provided guidelines for states to follow in limiting CO_2 emissions.210 In January of 2021the2021, the DC Circuit Court vacated ACE.211 As of the releasefinalization of this 2022 Long-Term Plan, mandated reductions in CO2 emissions and clean energy standards remain a topic of debate at the federal level.